abha2rajawat/LWC/README.md

 # LWC
-This repo is mainly for some code refernce of some complex LWC components created based on business requirements.
+This repo is mainly for some code reference of some complex LWC components created based on business requirements.